$ArcMVC

 vendor/bin/phpunit

-Arc ships with a test suite covering routing, middleware, database, validation, and views.
+Arc ships with 270+ tests covering routing, middleware, database, validation, views, session, and more.
 Add your own tests in tests/.
+Use Application::resetInstance() for test isolation.